openhab/openhab1-addons/bundles/binding/org.openhab.binding.tinkerforge/README.md

 Technical description see [Tinkerforge Website](https://www.tinkerforge.com/en/doc//Software/Bricklets/OLED128x64V2_Bricklet_Java.html)

 Sending a text command will set the text on the display.
+Sending an empty string or null will clear the display.

 `TFNUM<310>Hello` will write to the line 3 on column 10.
 Lines: 0-7
 Columns: 0-21

-Maximum of 22 characters will fit on the screen.
+Maximum of 22 characters will fit in one row.

 #### tinkerforge.items